Political turmoil, corruption woes weigh on market — PSE chief

 Ongoing political controversies and corruption investigations are weighing heavily on investor sentiment and pulling down the local stock market, according to Philippine Stock Exchange (PSE) President and CEO Ramon Monzon.

-Monzon attributed the recent downtrend in the local benchmark index to eroding investor confidence stemming from the flood control scandal, which has also shaken up the government as some officials were linked to the anomaly.
+Monzon attributed the recent downtrend in the local benchmark index to eroding investor confidence stemming from the latest corruption scandal.

 “It's the political scenarios happening here, the corruption scandal, the investigations.
-So what's happening to our market basically is really, it's a sentiment issue,” Monzon said in a Bloomberg interview on Monday (Manila time).
+So what's happening to our market basically is really, it's a sentiment issue,” Monzon said on Monday.

 The PSE index on 29 September stood at 5,997.6, down 0.49 percent—a decline occurring nearly six months after it ended at 5,822.85 on 7 April.